ibm-cloud-docs/openshift/openshift_vpc_subnets.md

 4. Specify the number of IP addresses to create.
   * VPC subnets provide IP addresses for your worker nodes and load balancer services in the cluster, so [create a VPC subnet with enough IP addresses](/docs/openshift?topic=openshift-vpc-subnets#vpc_basics_subnets), such as 256.
 You cannot change the number of IPs that a VPC subnet has later.
   * If you enter a specific IP range, do not use the following reserved ranges: `172.16.0.0/16`, `172.18.0.0/16`, `172.19.0.0/16`, and `172.20.0.0/16`.
-5. To run default OpenShift components such as the web console or OperatorHub, and to allow your cluster to access public endpoints such as a public URL of another app or an {{site.data.keyword.cloud_notm}} service that supports public service endpoints only, you must attach a public gateway to your subnet.
+5. To run default {{site.data.keyword.openshiftshort}} components such as the web console or OperatorHub, and to allow your cluster to access public endpoints such as a public URL of another app or an {{site.data.keyword.cloud_notm}} service that supports public service endpoints only, you must attach a public gateway to your subnet.
 6. Click **Create subnet**.
 7. Use the subnet to [create a cluster](/docs/openshift?topic=openshift-clusters#clusters_vpcg2_ui), [create a new worker pool](/docs/openshift?topic=openshift-add_workers#vpc_add_pool), or [add the subnet to an existing worker pool](/docs/openshift?topic=openshift-add_workers#vpc_add_zone).<p class="important">Do not delete the subnets that you attach to your cluster during cluster creation or when you add worker nodes in a zone.
 If you delete a VPC subnet that your cluster used, any load balancers that use IP addresses from the subnet might experience issues, and you might be unable to create new load balancers.</p>